What Is Paid Canvassing and Do I Want Some?

 Spoiler: You PROBABLY Want Paid Canvassing

 This may come as a shock to many people, but not every political campaign has people lining up to volunteer like President Barack Obama’s did.
 In fact, that was the rare exception, and for many campaigns, getting more than a handful of volunteers is a miracle.
-We know that high-quality, face-to-face voter contact is the best tool in our arsenal for both persuasion and turn out, but not every campaign has the footprint to cover a robust field operation using volunteers or campaign staff alone.
+We know that high-quality, face-to-face canvassing is the best tool in our arsenal for both persuasion and turn out, but not every campaign has the footprint to cover a robust field operation using volunteers or campaign staff alone.
 In fact, many won’t.
 That’s where paid canvassing comes in.

 Paid canvassing has gotten a bad rep in recent years, with scandals rocking ACORN and other progressive field operations.
 But, paid canvassing is important to consider: paying people who are well-trained professionals to communicate with critical voters you need to win is a good idea, and frankly, could be the difference between winning and losing.
 Here are some tips for deciding to hire a paid canvassing operation: